Understanding Einstein’s Special Relativity Physics

 Visualisation of future and past light cones around an event at the origin.

-Here is a one-dimensional version from my original notes (from years ago) for this article.
+Here is a one-dimensional version from my original notes of years ago, from my original handwritten text and diagrams I am reproducing for this article.

 img_5798-1